MatthiasValvekens/mvalvekens.be-hakyll/blog/2022/about-iso32004.md

 While signatures in encrypted documents aren't a very common sight, the fix was simple enough that sacrificing compatibility wasn't worth it.
 After some discussion, we decided to put it in the spec.

 ::: note
-For an example where the separation of concerns is even more clear: a document timestamp signature ordinarily has no authenticating value. timestamping servers don't care about what they sign, and it's possible to add a timestamp to an encrypted document without knowing the key.
+For an example where the separation of concerns is even more clear: a document timestamp signature ordinarily has no authenticating value.
+Timestamping servers don't care about what they sign, and it's possible to add a timestamp to an encrypted document without knowing the key.
 In other words, there's no accountability _at all_.

 Adding a [@pdfmac] MAC token as an (unsigned) attribute on the signature is a way to solve that problem.
 :::